-When I paid attention to the title of the album, GODS OF VIOLENCE, I started thinking about the song titles.
-“Gods and Violence”, “Awakening of the Gods”, “Men Without God”, “Enemy of God”….
+When I paid attention to the album’s title, GODS OF VIOLENCE, I started thinking about the song titles.
+“Gods and Violence,” “Awakening of the Gods,” “Men Without God,” “Enemy of God”….

-Mille : Yeah, absolutely.
-Which is a good thing and a bad thing.
-We also had like different titles floating around, like at one point we wanted to call the album…
+Mille: Yeah, absolutely.
+And it’s is a good thing and a bad thing.
+We also had different titles floating around, like at one point we wanted to call the album…

 Are you somehow obsessed or fascinated by using the word God?

-Mille : (laughter) I think it’s graphic, it’s very like powerful.
-To me it doesn’t mean nothing.
+Mille: (laughter) I think it’s graphic; it’s mighty.
+To me, it doesn’t mean anything.
 But the word is big.
-It’s an epic word and it’s an epic… If you think about the title and just forget about “Awakening of the Gods” and all these stuff.
+It’s an epic word, and it’s an epic title.
+If you think about the title and just forget about “Awakening of the Gods” and all this stuff.
 It’s a huge title.
-It’s a very strong title.
+It’s a powerful title.
 But I don’t know….

 Who came up with guitar riffs for this album – I mean, how do you share the writing nowadays?

-Sami : Mille is the main song writer.
-He comes up with the entire songs.
+Sami: Mille is the primary songwriter.
+He comes up with the entire song.
 I sometimes come up with parts…

 Sami, you’re more like a learned musician, but Mille is more like self-taught.

-Sami : I didn’t, because there was too many shows to do “Laughs”
+Sami: I didn’t, because there were too many shows to do “Laughs.”

-You have bagpipes and a little bit more melodic things on the album, which might not be compared to previous ones like HORDES OF CHAOS, which is really straight forward album.
+You have bagpipes and a bit more melodic things on the album, which might not be compared to previous ones like HORDES OF CHAOS, a really straightforward album.
 Was it more decision that this album has to be more melodic and add more different instruments and elements?

-Mille : Bagpipes, he wanted to play the bagpipes.
-I told him, no. (laughter) Seriously, the bagpipes just came about.
+Mille: Bagpipes, he wanted to play the bagpipes.
+I told him no. (laughter) Seriously, the bagpipes just came about.
 It was a suggestion from Jens.
-All over sudden he was like, I did the new song, the song “Hail to the Hordes “ song with a bit little Scottish vibe.
-He was imagining bagpipes and I said to him “If we use bagpipes, it has to be the guys from In Extremo because we like the band a lot and they’re friends”.
+Suddenly, he was like; I did the new song, the song “Hail to the Hordes “ song with a bit little Scottish vibe.
+He imagined bagpipes, and I said to him, “If we use bagpipes, it has to be the guys from In Extremo because we like the band a lot, and they’re friends.”

-Sami : It’s more I think to spice it up really.
-In fact when I heard the mix, I could barely hear them.
+Sami: It’s more, I think, to spice it up, really.
+In fact, when I heard the mix, I could barely listen to them.

-Mille : Also the melodies, it was a conscious decision.
-We didn’t put a dogma on the song writing, in order to make the songs more melodic.
+Mille: Also the melodies, it was a conscious decision.
+We didn’t put a dogma on the songwriting to make the songs more melodic.

 Mille: Absolutely.
 Songs are just developed in a very natural way, and there was never a moment where we would go, “Are the songs too much like this or too much like that, too much like this band or too much like that band?”
-We don’t obviously rip off other songs, that either we or other bands have written.
-So, whatever happened with ENDORAMA… Even to me there was even almost some COMA OF SOULS type of stuff in there.
+We don’t obviously rip off other songs that other bands or we have written.
+So, whatever happened with ENDORAMA.
+Even to me, there was even almost some COMA OF SOULS type of stuff in there.